JDMCreator/LaTeXTableEditor/readme.md

 ## LaTeX Table Editor ##

-**Version 0.2**
+**Version 0.3**

-This is the GitHub page of an upcoming Open Source WYSIWYG table editor that exports to multiples languages including LaTeX, Plain TeX and Markdown.
+This is the GitHub page of an upcoming Open Source WYSIWYG table editor that exports to multiples languages including LaTeX, Plain TeX, HTML and Markdown.

 ### Use